Who is it for?

 - You will have learned a good understanding of the technical aspects used in financial markets, starting from the financial theory, looking at different financial instruments and showing various applications of the theoretical concepts.

-- You will gain a good understanding of stochastics, mathematical finance and econometrics as well as some programming.
+- You will gain a good understanding of stochastic modelling, mathematical finance and econometrics as well as programming.

 - You will also obtain a very good understanding of different financial assets, in particular derivatives, and how they can be used in different context, such as risk management, asset management or structuring.

 You will have three different possibilities to complete your degree in the third term, including writing a dissertation or an applied project, or you can also opt to get all the credits through taught electives.